-Egypt is more than just the pyramids.
+Cairo and Egypt is more than just the pyramids

 As the plane circled I looked out over a dust-laden metropolis surrounded by rusty sand stretching into the horizon.
 This city housed a population similar to the whole of my home country, Australia.

 One of the first things that struck me about the country (quite literally in some cases) was the traffic.
 Navigating the streets of Cairo was like a big game of Egyptian chicken.
 Cars swerved in and out at 120kmh using only blaring horns as indicators, paying very little heed to the signs, lights, road rules, and directions.

 Fresh, Tasty and Cheap Food